GAPS-Collab/gaps-online-software/tof/liftof/liftof-rb/README.md

 * `musleabi` - The resulting binary needs to be statically linked.
 For some reasons, I could only get this to work completely for `musleabi`.
 (Naturally, one would choose `gnuabi`)

+## Systemd integration

+The liftof-rb software will be integrated in systemd.
+See `liftof.service` When activated, it will listen for run start/stop commands issued by the C&C server.
+The service can be controlled on the RB's by
+`sudo systemctl <start/stop/restart> liftof`

+## Configuration

+There is (at least) a configuration file at `/home/gaps/config`, which has to be given as a start parameter with the `-r` (for `--run-configuration`) paramater.

+### Configuration parameters

+* `rb_buff_size` : Size of the internal eventbuffers which are mapped to /dev/uio1
+                   and /dev/uio2.
+These buffers are maximum of about 64 MBytes.
+                   Depending on the event rate, this means that the events might sit quit a while in the buffers (~10s of seconds) To mitigate that waiting time, we can choose a smaller buffer The size of the buffer here is in <number_of_events_in_buffer>
+                   [!
+The default value is in bytes, since per default the buffers don't hold an integer number of events]

+### Calibration

 ### Connectivity

 The commiunication with a central C&C server (either `liftof-cc`, `liftof-tui` or technically a python script) is done